 Traditionally, ideas have been dispersed through cultures via universities, books, newspapers, magazines, television, radio.
 Until recently, getting your ideas “out there” necessarily involved dealing with third parties—educational establishments, publishers, editors, producers, and the like—who stood between you and your audience.
 In the realm of intellectual activism, barriers to entry were high, and the possibility of making substantial money by advancing ideas was relatively slim.
 But times have changed.

 There’s a new breed of intellectual activists who are taking their ideas directly to the public and making a living in the process.
 These new intellectual entrepreneurs—bloggers, podcasters, YouTubers, and the like—have circumvented traditional communications establishments by exploiting inexpensive technologies and innovative means of monetization.
 What can we learn from these intellectual entrepreneurs?
 How can advocates of freedom and flourishing best take advantage of these ideas and technologies to make a difference?
 Jim Brown will explore these and related questions.

-Radical Strategies for Achieving Your Financial Goals Quickly
+Radical Strategies for Achieving Financial Freedom

 You can achieve a net worth in excess of $1 million on a middle-class income decades earlier than commonly believed.
 In this talk, David Veksler will present a proven, three-pronged strategy for achieving that aim.

 First, he will discuss ways that you can dramatically boost your earnings by aggressively investing in yourself.
 Next, he will survey ways to improve your spending habits and show how adjusting so-called “fixed” expenses makes a huge difference in your savings rate.
 Finally, he will discuss fundamentals of investing, common mistakes people make with their portfolios, viable “early retirement” strategies, and how to develop and automate a strategy tailored to your personal context and goals.